-ConnectorTask The name of a fetch task in the connector's configuration file that
+ConnectorTask The name of a fetch task in the connector's configuration file that contains the information and credentials required to connect to the

 SharePoint repository.

 [SharepointOnPremise]

 GroupServerJobType=Connector

 ConnectorHost=localhost

 ConnectorPort=7024

 ConnectorTask=SharePointOnPremise

 4. In the section that you created to retrieve the users and groups from the claims provider, configure a task to extract the information.
 The following example shows how you might extract information from an ASP.NET claims provider using ODBC.
 For a complete list of configuration parameters that you can use, refer to the OmniGroupServer Reference.